 West Chester Chapter 13 Bankruptcy Attorney

-To learn more about whether filing for Chapter 13 bankruptcy in West Chester could be right for you, contact Sadek & Cooper Law Offices at (215)-545-0008 for a free legal consultation.
+To learn more about whether filing for Chapter 13 bankruptcy in West Chester could be right for you, contact Sadek Bankruptcy Law Offices Law Offices at (610) 951-4655 for a free legal consultation.
 We will keep your information confidential.

 Should I File Chapter 13 or Chapter 7 Bankruptcy?

-There are several steps you need to take before you file bankruptcy in Pennsylvania.
+There are several steps you need to take before you file bankruptcy in West Chester.
 For example, you will need to make sure you satisfy residency requirements, in addition to compiling financial documents such as leases, deeds, and bank statements.

 - Reduce or eliminate many types of debt, including but not limited to medical debt, credit card debt, business debt, debt from personal loans borrowed from friends or family, and in some cases, student loan debt or income tax debt.